Contexter/FountainAI/Initialize the FountainAI.md

     cd $MAIN_DIR
 }

-# Function to create and initialize a new Vapor app in its starter state
+# Function to create and initialize a new Vapor app with required packages
 create_vapor_app() {
     local app_name=$1
     mkdir -p $app_name